ericshenshs/generative-recommenders/README.md

 # Why Clone?

-The cloned repository is for understanding the original codebase: We use cursor to add comments to the codebase, keeping the original codebase unchanged.
+The cloned repository is for understanding the original repository.
+We use Cursor IDE to add comments to the codebase, keeping the original codebase unchanged.

 ## Code Structure

-The repository is organized as follows:
+The repository is organized as follows.
+And we use Cursor IDE to add comments to each file.

-- `configs/`: Configuration files for different datasets and model variants
+- [x] `configs/`: Configuration files for different datasets and model variants
+  - `amzn-books/`: Configuration for Amazon Books dataset
+  - `ml-1m/`: Configuration for MovieLens 1M dataset
+  - `ml-3b/`: Configuration for MovieLens 3B dataset
+  - `ml-20m/`: Configuration for MovieLens 20M dataset
 - `generative_recommenders/`: Core model implementation
   - `data/`: Dataset loading, preprocessing and data utilities
   - `indexing/`: Efficient indexing and retrieval implementations